Veselov-Alexander/MinesweeperBot/README.md

 # MinesweeperBot
-Bot for the classic Minesweeper game, written in C ++ using WinAPI
+Bot for the classic Minesweeper game, written in C++ using WinAPI